 Professor Potter was the recipient of the Royal Society of Chemistry UCB-Celltech Industrially Sponsored Award and Medal for Chemical Biology for 2007, the Royal Society of Chemistry George and Christine Sosnovsky Award & Medal for Cancer Medicinal Chemistry for 2007/8 with an RSC Endowed Lectureship, the Royal Society of Chemistry Biological & Medicinal Chemistry Sector’s Malcolm Campbell Memorial Prize & Medal for 2009, the GlaxoSmithKline International Achievement Award for 2009 and the Royal Society of Chemistry Interdisciplinary Prize & Medal for 2010 with an RSC Endowed Lectureship.
 He won the category “Investigator of the Year” at the 2012 European Life Science Awards.
+He was awarded the RSC-BCMS Endowed Lectureship in Medicinal Chemistry for 2015/16.
 He was elected to Fellowship of the Academy of Medical Sciences in 2008 and in 2009 to Membership of the Academia Europaea.

 X-ray crystal structures of synthetic ligands from the group determined in complex with their target proteins:

-around four main areas of Chemical Biology and Synthetic Medicinal and
+Research is centred around four main areas of Chemical Biology and

 This project is supported by a Wellcome Trust Project Grant.